 2. Malware

 End-to-end customer appliances like computers and mobile devices are largely used for performing digital transactions.
 Therefore, they should be secured.
-If it is associated with malware, then it may cause a severe risk to the bank’s cyber security whenever they link up with your network.
-Confidential data goes through this network, and if the user device has malware fitted in it, with no security,y that malware can create a serious danger to the bank’s network.
+If it is associated with malware, then it may cause a severe risk to the bank’s cybersecurity whenever they link up with your network.
+Confidential data goes through this network, and if the user device has malware fitted in it, with no security,y that malware can create a danger to the bank’s network.

 3. Unencrypted Data

 It is one of the most frequent threats encountered by banks where the data is left unencrypted, and cyber attackers or hackers manipulate the data right away, thus creating serious issues for the banks.
 All information that is kept on computers in banks or online should be fully encrypted.
-It will guarantee that even if the data is robbed, hackers may not be able to utilize them.
+It will guarantee that even if the data is stolen, hackers may not be able to utilize it.

 4. Spoofing